Frequently Asked Questions

 - Sales and use taxes ($6.1 billion): Taxes paid by citizens and business on goods they buy.

-Other revenue sources for the general fund include $540.6 million from insurance premium taxes (taxes paid by insurance companies on premiums), $596.2 million from wills, suits, deeds and contract fees (primarily from the recordation tax on mortgages), $186.7 million from public service gross receipts taxes (taxes paid by public utility companies), and $1,301.1 billion in other miscellaneous taxes.
+Other revenue sources for the general fund include $540.6 million from insurance premium taxes (taxes paid by insurance companies on premiums), $596.2 million from wills, suits, deeds and contract fees (primarily from the recordation tax on mortgages), $186.7 million from public service gross receipts taxes (taxes paid by public utility companies), and $1,301.1 million in other miscellaneous taxes.

 Finally, the Commonwealth expects to transfer $848.5 million to the General Fund for ABC profits and other miscellaneous transfers.